 We are looking for ideas that:

-Protect or restore: Activities directly related to restoring, rehabilitating or recovering natural ecosystems
+Protect or restore: Activities directly related to restoring, rehabilitating or recovering natural ecosystems, rooted in and designed under best conservation practices and principles.

 Practice or monitor: Activities directly related to introducing new practices that reflect the value of nature in the community

-Celebrate or educate: Activities that enhance the importance of healthy natural ecosystems as fundamental to a healthy community
+Celebrate or educate: Activities that advance the importance of healthy natural ecosystems as fundamental to a healthy community

 We’re looking for you to tell us what "connecting to nature" means to you.
-Every community is different.
-And while it might not seem like it, there’s nature all around us.
-For example, we all live in a watershed.
+While it might not seem like it, there’s nature all around us, even during the winter months.
 Nature isn’t always a far-off place or pristine wilderness.
 Experiencing nature doesn’t always require a long car ride, a map or the right gear.
-Nature is something we already experience and benefit from in our daily lives.
-It’s in our backyards and parks.
-So we invite you – even in the most urban setting – to seek out the pockets and surprises of nature near you.
+It’s in our backyards and parks and is something we benefit from in our daily lives.
+So we invite you – even in the most urban setting or chilliest time of year – to seek out the nature near you.

 WWF-Canada together with TELUS will award